helje5/SwiftyExpat/README.md

 # SwiftyExpat

 Simple wrapper for the Expat XML parser.

-### Targets
+### ChangeLog

 2018-04-27: Updated to use Swift 4.0.3 (aka Xcode 9.2).
+Support for Swift Package Manager.

 2015-12-09: Updated to use Swift 2.1.1 (aka Xcode 7.3?).

 20xx-yy-zz: Updated to use Swift v0.2b5 (aka Xcode 7b5).

 Note: The SwiftyExpat version for Swift 1.x was using a modified Expat which used blocks instead of C function pointer callbacks.
 Swift 2 now supports C function pointer calls and hence this project got rewritten for this.

+### Targets

 The project includes two targets:
 - SwiftyExpat
 - SwiftyExpatTests

+(the SPM setup has `Expat` as an own target)

 I suggest you start by looking at the SwiftyExpatTests.